 The Egg & I Breakfast

-September, 2016 - The upscale eatery became the site of a memorial for Chef Adrianus Michael Kusuma, 33, who was gunned down during a home invasion in an affluent part of the Houston suburb (Spring Texas).
+September, 2016 - Sunny Side of The Street became the site of a memorial for Chef Adrianus Michael Kusuma, 33, who was gunned down during a home invasion in an affluent part of the Houston suburb (Spring Texas).